mkretzschmar/SAMD21Serialnumber/README.md

-# Embedded-FeatherM0DeviceID
+# SAMD21Serialnumber

-Library providing functions to read out DeviceID from SAMD21 e.g. Adafruit Feather M0
+Library providing a function to read out the 128 bit unique serialnumber of a SAMD21 chip, e.g. Adafruit Feather M0.